hpi-swa-teaching/Liquid/packages/Liquid-UI.package/LQVisualizationControls.class/README.md

 A LQVisualizationControls is a UI list that can be used to select a question to be visualized.

 Instance Variables
-	currentVisualization:		<LQVisualizationView>
+	currentVisualization:		<Morph>
 	index:								<Number>
 	poll:									<LQPoll>
+	wrapperMorph:			<Morph>

 currentVisualization
-	- an object which is responsible for displaying the visualization of the currently selected question on screen.
+	- a Morph displaying the visualization of the currently selected question

 index
 	- position of the currently selected question in the poll's questionList, initially 1.

 poll
 	- the poll-object to be visualized

+wrapperMorph
+	- a transparent morph which contains currentVisualization as a submorph